psyhedeliq/sui-blockchain/README.md

 ## Important Notes

 - Keypair files are stored in the `src/keypairs` directory and are gitignored for security
+- The package config is stored in `src/config/config.ts`
+- The last minted NFT data is stored in `src/data/last-minted-nft.json`
+- The stored data object ID is stored in `src/data/stored-data-object-id.json`
 - Each faucet request provides 10 SUI and costs 0.01 SUI
 - Maximum transfer amount is limited by available balance (consider faucet amount minus gas fees)
 - NFT minting requires a deployed NFT package which you can deploy using the `mint-nft` script
+- Data storage requires a deployed storage package which you can deploy using the `store-data` script

 ## Security